ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 ## 8 Childrens/music videos do not play and an error is shown

 A YouTube account is required to play most childrens videos.
-Ensure you are logged into a YouTube account and you have not enabled incognito mode.
+Ensure you are logged into a YouTube account and incognito mode is not enabled.

 ## 15 App shows "No internet connection"